dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-05-tutorial-jupyter-notebook.md

 You can click on “Untitled” to rename the notebook.
 For example, rename it to ```hello_world.ipynb```.

-2. Interface Overview
+**2. Interface Overview**

 **Menu Bar** (File, Edit, View, Insert, Cell, Kernel, etc.)

+Provides dropdown menus for common actions such as:
+- creating or saving notebooks (File),
+- undo/redo (Edit),
-Provides dropdown menus for common actions—e.g., creating or saving notebooks (File), undo/redo (Edit), toggling line numbers (View), inserting new cells (Insert), running or restarting the notebook’s computational engine (Kernel), and managing individual cells (Cell).
+- toggling line numbers (View),
+- inserting new cells (Insert),
+- running or restarting the notebook’s computational engine (Kernel),
+- managing individual cells (Cell).

 **Toolbar** (Save, Add Cell, Run, Stop, Restart, etc.)

 Contains buttons for quick access to frequent tasks:

-💾 Save: Save the current notebook locally in the directory specified in the Dashboard.
+- 💾 Save: Save the current notebook locally in the directory specified in the Dashboard.
-➕ Add Cell: Insert a new cell below the selected one.
+- ➕ Add Cell: Insert a new cell below the selected one.
-▶️ Run: Execute the selected cell.
+- ▶️ Run: Execute the selected cell.
-⏹️ Stop: Interrupt a running cell.
+- ⏹️ Stop: Interrupt a running cell.
-🔄 Restart: Restart the kernel (clear all computations).
+- 🔄 Restart: Restart the kernel (clear all computations).

 **Code/Markdown Cells** (empty boxes awaiting input)
 * **Code Cells:** Write and execute Python code.
 When you run a code cell, the kernel processes it and displays output directly beneath.
 * **Markdown Cells:** Write formatted text (headings, lists, links, etc.) using Markdown syntax.
 When run, they render as formatted notes or explanations.

-3. Add and Run Cells
+**3. Add and Run Cells**

 * By default, you’ll see one empty cell labeled ```In [ ]:```.
 This is a **code cell**.
 Click inside the cell and type: ```print("Hello, World!")``` (or any other instruction)
 * To run the cell, do one of the following: